 The requirements of the workforce are changing.
 With more emphasis on personal development and workplace wellbeing than ever before, companies need to address how they're supporting their people to keep them fulfilled and progressing at work.

-One organisation doing just that is Marks & Spencer, who Guider started working with in September 2019 to take their mentoring program to the next level and get more people benefiting from self-development.
+One organisation doing just that is Marks & Spencer, who Guider started working with in September 2019 to take their mentoring programme to the next level and get more people benefiting from self-development.

 In such large organisations (Marks and Spencer employ over 75,000 employees) it can be a challenge to foster a unified and cohesive culture.
 With many people often only working with their direct colleagues, they lose visibility over the business as a whole and the impact they are having.
 An effective way of tackling this problem and breaking down silos is through workplace mentoring.
 Rather than just running more external team-building or training sessions, mentoring allows organisations to look inwards and harness the people and the skills they already have.